 When yet more testing showed the siblings weren’t related to any of their paternal cousins, Alice realised that their father must have been switched at birth.

 Interested in solving the mystery, Alice immediately began to search for the Irish baby that her father had been accidentally switched with.
 As a part of their initial DNA test, Alice and her siblings had been given the names of people they might have been related to.
 They also went through the New York City Birth Index looking for babies born on the same day.
 One of the brothers even created an iPad app, to help them deal with the overwhelming amount of information in front of them.
 At the same time as Alice’s search, a young woman named Jessica was looking for her real grandparents.

 She appeared as a possible second cousin of Alice’s in the DNA testing, and Alice contacted her.
-Jessica confirmed that her DNA test showed she was of Irish descent, when it should have shown a mix of Russian, Polish Jew.
-Both of the men involved are long dead, but families believe they have confirmed the switch using old photographs and corroborative DNA evidence.
+Jessica confirmed that her DNA test showed she was of Irish descent when it should have shown a mix of Russian, Polish Jew.
+Both of the men involved are long dead, but families believe they have confirmed the switched at birth using old photographs and corroborative DNA evidence.

 9. Deathbed Secrets

 Confined to his bed and not far from death in his 80s, a man named Jim Morgan shared a secret.
 He told one of his daughters, Kathie, that he didn’t think another one of his daughters, Shirley, was his biological child.
 He told Kathie that from the moment Shirley had come home, her dark colouring looked so different from her Irish family, and he wasn’t sure if this was a result of infidelity or a hospital mixup.
 Kathie arranged for DNA tests for her parents and Shirley, which revealed that she was indeed unrelated to them.
 At this news, Shirley was overwhelmed, leaving Kathie to seek out her biological sister alone.